SimpliField/express-reaccess/README.md

 `express-reaccess` comes with some convenience static methods to deal with `methods` properties.

+### boolean : reaccess.test(rights, values, method, path)
+Return a boolean indicating if the given method/path matches the given rights.

+### [objects] : reaccess.getRightsFromReq(rightsProps, req)
+Extract rights from the actual request.

+### [any] : reaccess.getValuesFromReq(valuesProps, req)
+Extract template values from the actual request.

 ### [strings] : reaccess.methodsAsStrings(methods)
 Return an array of strings from the methods property of a right.